Voices of Resistance: Reflecting on Celebrating Dissent Oslo 2024

 FarAvaz and the Right to Sing

 FarAvaz is an Iranian singer and feminist activist who was arrested for the “blasphemous” act of singing solo in public.
 If she returns to Iran, she faces a year in prison.
 For years, she was silenced and forced to hide her true self.
-In 2018, FarAvaz launched the ‘Right to Sing’ campaign online, opposing the ban on women singing publicly in Iran.
-Her efforts have continued to inspire resistance, with Afghan women now participating in an online campaign defying the Taliban’s criminalization of women’s voices.
+In 2018, FarAvaz launched the Right to Sing campaign online, opposing the ban on women singing publicly in Iran.
+Her efforts have continued to inspire resistance, with Afghan women now participating in an online campaign defying the Taliban’s criminalisation of women’s voices.

-Faravaz has also set up an organisation ‘Right to Sing’ to raise awareness of the ban on women expressing themselves through singing.
-Her music of hope, resilience and activism gives many women hope and emboldens them to be true to themselves.
+FarAvaz has also set up an organisation, Right to Sing, to raise awareness of the ban on women expressing themselves through singing.
+Her music of hope, resilience, and activism gives many women courage and emboldens them to be true to themselves.
 Social media has enabled her to reach people, where traditional media outlets had refused to give her a platform.
-Now she has a platform many music companies have approached her for deals, which she has refused.
-Instead Faravaz is insisting on her music being a vehicle for expressing herself especially her rage against those who wish to silence her and women’s voices.
-Her performances at conference were truly stunning oozing musical talent, love and compassion for humanity.
+Now, even with offers from music companies, FarAvaz insists her music be a vehicle for expressing her rage against those who wish to silence her and women’s voices.
+Her performances at the conference were truly stunning, oozing musical talent, love, and compassion for humanity.

 There were also countless heartbreaking and tearful moments as we listened to the experiences of dissenters, filled with shock and horror at their stories.